ioccc-src/winner/1998/schweikh1/README.md

 use special characters, such as '\n', in #file directives alone merits some recognition.

-I've included most of the author's comments; they're fairly thorough.
+I've included most of the author's remarks; they're fairly thorough.
 Do not read them if you want to figure this out yourself.
 "Amendment One" refers to "NA1", the add-on to C89 which added some fairly crufty internationalization support.